dpkristensen/globifest/documentation/project-format.md

 **Parent**=project **Multiple**

-The "layer" directive defines a configuration layer with a higher priority than all previously defined layers (or higher than the "default" layer if none previously defined).
+The "layer" directive defines a configuration layer with a higher priority than all previously defined layers.
 The layer must be followed by an identifier, which will serve as its name.
-This cannot be "default".

 Example: